 1. Which features are possible with a smart lock?

-The best smart front door locks have various features to compare before you make a purchase.
+Look for smart front door locks have various features to compare before you make a purchase.
 Some are more advanced than others, allowing for advanced security.
-Features of the best smart locks include:
+Features of smart locks include:

 - lock timers and motion sensor alarms